hseager/quizzie/README.md

 - Quiz types - Standard/Text type/Fastest finger/Order answers
 - Rewards(Trophies)
 - Microtransactions - Cosmetics, Avatars, Winning animations, quiz packs
+- Instead of removing user on disconnect, set status field and show status on frontend like MicrosoftTeams color
+- Remove ID from URL and just have /lobby.
+Join URL will be /lobby/join/somecode which redirects to lobby and player joins

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).